mitmul/intel-chainer/README.md

 # Chainer: a neural network framework

-Note: This is a fast implementation of integration Chainer with Intel(R) Math Kernel Library for Deep Neural Networks (Intel MKL-DNN).
+Note: This is a fast implementation of integration Chainer with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
 It accelerates Chainer on CPU, esp.
 Intel® Xeon® and Intel® Xeon Phi™ processors.
 Current optimized layers (operations) includes convolution (2D), local response normalization, ReLU, linear (inner product), pooling, concat, sum and gradient accumulation.
-Validated topologies includes Alexnet, Overfeat, VGGA, VGG-16, VGG-19 and GoogLeNet V1.
+Validated topologies includes Alexnet, Overfeat, VGGA, VGG-16, VGG-19 and GoogLeNet-v1 with performance gain from 50-250X on Xeon and Xeon Phi.

 ## Requirements